Justice for Janitors at Oxford Properties

 Bee-Clean Building Maintenance is a huge national contractor that cleans up to 250 million square feet across Canada.
 This year, Bee-Clean took over all the cleaning contracts from Supra Properties Services Ltd. at its Oxford Properties in Vancouver.

 After the workers at 401 West Georgia and 355 Burrard unionized, Bee-Clean attempted to displace almost all of the newly unionized workforce, arguing that the new successorship provisions should not apply to this group of workers.

 The BC Labour Relations Board held an expedited hearing on this matter and ruled that Bee-Clean is the successor contractor at the two Oxford Properties.
 This meant that the janitors’ jobs were protected and that they have the opportunity to negotiate much needed improvements at their workplace.

 Last May, the BC provincial government amended Section 35 of the BC Labour Code to include successorship provisions for building cleaners and other contracted workers facing precarity during contract flips.
 These new provisions apply only at unionized worksites.

 Previously, workers were forced to re-apply for the same jobs they had been doing for years with no guarantee that the new company would re-hire them.
 This is still the case for janitors working at non-unionized worksites.

-For more information, please refer to September 30, 2019 press release.
+For more background information, please refer to the September 30, 2019 press release.